-85.UXO: Xiengkhoung province was the site of extensive land battles in the 1960s and 1970s.
-As one of the two main theatres in the war the other being the so-called Ho Chi Minh trail in the south of Laos - Xieng Khuang's strategically important Plain of Jars was subjected to hundreds of thousands of bombing raids, leaving the area not only destroyed, but also littered with large numbers of unexploded bombs, including hundreds of thousands of cluster sub-munitions.
-More than 14,000 hectares of land in Xieng Khuang province have been freed up for use by UXO clearance teams over the past 27 years, with almost 7,000 people in the area falling victim to unexploded ordnance.
+78. UXO: Xieng Khoung province was the site of extensive land battles in the 1960s and 1970s.
+As one of the two main theatres in the war the other being the so-called Ho Chi Minh trail in the south of Laos - Xieng Khouang's strategically important Plain of Jars was subjected to hundreds of thousands of bombing raids, leaving the area not only destroyed, but also littered with large numbers of unexploded bombs, including hundreds of thousands of cluster submunitions.
+More than 14,000 hectares of land in Xieng Khouang province have been freed up for use by UXO clearance teams over the past 27 years, with almost 7,000 people in the area falling victim to unexploded ordnance.
 6,997 people had been injured or killed in UXO-related accidents in past decades and that 62,191 hectares of land had been contaminated by UXO.
 Some 14,148 hectares of land have now been restored to normal use, of which 12,315 hectares are agricultural land and 1,833 hectares are being used for various forms of development.
 An estimated 20,000 people survived out of more than 50,000 who were killed or injured between 1964 and 2008, according to authorities.
-Based on data recorded in the NRA Dashboard, Xieng Khuang has recorded the highest rate of UXO accidents in Laos, with 206 accidents occurring between 2008 and 2018, resulting in 292 casualties.
-This has inflicted immense psychological strain on families and communities, while also creating urgent medical needs for those who survive accidents.13
+Based on data recorded in the NRA Dashboard, Xieng Khouang has recorded the highest rate of UXO accidents in Laos, with 206 accidents occurring between 2008 and 2018, resulting in 292 casualties.
+This has inflicted immense psychological strain on families and communities, while also creating urgent medical needs for those who survive accidents.
+14 https://vientianetimes.org.la/freeContent/FreeConten Int65.php

-Huaphanh Province
+Huaphanh Province -79

-86. The dominant land-use pattern in Huaphanh Province is shifting cultivation.
+79. The dominant land-use pattern in Huaphanh is shifting cultivation.
 The forests are cut and burned at intervals ranging from 5 to 20 years.
-This is based on the traditional cycle of rotational shifting cultivation14.
-The main threats to forest areas in Huaphanh Province are encroachment by upland farming, shifting cultivation, unsustainable methods of non-timber forest product extraction, and unplanned logging.
-However, awareness raising about these issues is not sufficient when local communities are in poverty and have no other viable options for their livelihoods.15
+This is based on the traditional cycle of rotational shifting cultivation16.
+The main threats to forest areas in Huaphanh are encroachment by upland farming, shifting cultivation, unsustainable methods of non-timber